In partnership with The Open Society Foundations U.S. Programs,

 For grantees just starting to plan a diversion project, we recommend organizations contact Katal Center for Health and Equity to customize technical assistance to meet your need.
 This may include training and other support for community members about (1) how to work with systems stakeholders and hold them accountable to community needs, or (2) how to connect local diversion programs and police accountability campaigns, with a focus on understanding the relationship between public safety and harm reduction.
 We recommend Katal because of their experience and because they have agreed to significantly reduce the cost of their trainings for organizations receiving these grants.

-Do organizations have to work with Katal?
-NO, organizations may use their own service providers, especially in cases where they have previous experience with them.
-You also are invited to connect with resources and experts available at www.diversionhub.org.
+Grantee organizations are NOT required to work with Katal, but may use their own service providers, especially in cases where they have previous experience with them.
+Grantees are also invited to connect with resources and experts available at www.diversionhub.org.
 Unlike Katal Center, other providers are not funded by this partnership to reduce the cost to grantees.
-Applicants/grantees must develop communicate with the provider directly to create a budget.
+However, they may have competitive rates.
+Applicants/grantees must communicate with the provider directly to create a budget.
 OSF and CJI will not play a role in negotiating contract fees/expenses on behalf of any grantee.

 PARTNERSHIP GOALS AND ROLES

-Solidago Foundation’s Criminal Justice Initiative (CJI) is committed to the end of mass criminalization and resulting mass incarceration, driven in no small part by a failed drug war predicated on a punishment approach to drug use and its related behaviors that was targeted in devastated communities.
-Communities marginalized by race, class, housing status, sexual orientation and gender identity bear the brunt of the impact.
+Criminal Justice Initiative (CJI) at Solidago Foundation is committed to the end of mass criminalization and resulting mass incarceration, driven in no small part by a failed drug war predicated on punishment for drug use and its related behaviors, and targeted to devastate communities.
+Communities marginalized by race, class, housing status, sexual orientation, gender identity, and citizenship status bear the brunt of the impact.

-Both OSF and CJI believe integrating activists and directly impacted leaders within funding decisionmaking is the best way to fund organizations .
+Both OSF and CJI believe integrating activists and directly impacted leaders within funding decision-making is the best way to fund organizations.
 Under the direction of the Criminal Justice Initiative of the Solidago Foundation, a circle of activists will review all eligible applications and select the grant recipients in December.
-The CJI Equity & Inclusion Circle engages an innovative, truly diverse grant-making panel comprised of community organizers, activists, directly-impacted survivors of the war on drugs, including some with a history of incarceration, drug policy experts and advocates, and individual donors, who share a passion for meaningful, transformative, systemic change of the criminal justice system, especially as it relates to drug policy.
+The Arrest Diversion for Equity and Inclusion grant for drug diversion engages an innovative, truly diverse grant-making panel comprised of community organizers, activists, directly-impacted survivors of the war on drugs, including some with a history of incarceration, drug policy experts and advocates, and individual donors, who share a passion for meaningful, transformative, systemic change of the criminal justice system, especially as it relates to drug policy.

 As a funding partner, Open Society Foundations is resourcing the grant dollars and helping train circle participants but all grant-making decisions are made by participants in the Circle under the guidance of CJI staff.